GGNN: Graph-based GPU Nearest Neighbor Search: Empirical Evaluation

+\textbf{Datasets.} We ran experiments on datasets of varying sizes and dimensionality generated in different application contexts: SIFT1M~\cite{PQ} and SIFT1B~\cite{1BPQ} containing SIFT vectors of dimension 128, DEEP1B~\cite{Babenko2016EfficientIO} with 1 billion 96-dimensional feature vectors encoding entire images, NyTimes~\cite{aumueller2018annbenchmarks,Dua:2019} and GloVe 200~\cite{aumueller2018annbenchmarks,pennington2014glove}, which are two skewed and clustered datasets containig random projections of word embeddings compared using cosine-similarity, and finally the 960-dimensional dataset GIST~\cite{PQ}.
+Details on the datasets and construction details for our search graphs can be found in Table~\ref{tab:construction_times}.

+\textbf{Hardware.} We use a machine with 8x NVIDIA Tesla V100 and 2x Intel Xeon Gold 5218, where we usually use just a single GPU, except for SIFT1B and DEEP1B, where we use all 8 GPUs.
+We publish results for additional GPUs in the supplemental.

-When comparing results to other approaches, one has to carefully look at the employed metric.
-The query performance is typically measured in recall (R@k), \ie the fraction of the nearest neighbors found in the first $k$ proposed vectors.
+\textbf{Performance Metrics.} When comparing results to other approaches, one has to carefully look at the employed metric.
+The query performance is typically measured in recall (R@k).
+For quantization-based methods (e.g.,~\cite{PQ}), the recall is understood as the ratio of queries which return the true first nearest neighbor among the first $k$ results:

+For methods with exact distance computations -- such as graph-based methods -- the recall is instead understood as the overlap between the first $k$ results and the first $k$ true nearest neighbors.
+For disambiguation, we refer to it as consensus (C@k):

 As our algorithm uses exact distance calculations, the true nearest neighbor is either reported as the first element in an answer or not found at all.
-Therefore, only R@1 is reported for our method.
-Table~\ref{tab:SIFT1M_comparision} compares the query time and R@1 for recent CPU and GPU-based approaches on SIFT1M.
-Besides being significantly faster (around 1 $\mu$s per query), our method can also achieve very high recall rates, close to perfect.

-Similar accuracy can also be achieved with other graph-based approaches but their query time on the CPU is significantly larger (see Figure~\ref{fig:sift1m_comparison}).
-CPU based reference implementations for the graph based methods \cite{malkov2018efficient,li2019approximate,fu2019fast} are computed on a Intel Core i7-9700K.
-FANNG~\cite{harwood2016fanng} report results for SIFT1M that come relatively close to ours in computation time and accuracy but we did not manage to reproduce their results with our reimplementation.
+Therefore, we report only R@1 ($=$C@1).